sophchoe/Binary_Classification_Pennylane_Keras/README.md

 I am using the mean square error, which is not true to the cost function of the paper.
 It is due to the fact Pennylane does not support state vector extraction yet.

+## Qauntum state encoding
+As per Schuld's paper, quantum computing can be viewed as a kernel method.
+Then what sets an algorithm apart is the original data encoding.
+One way of encoding classical data into quantum states is using the entries of each vector as parameters of available quantum gates.
+Photonic qunatum computing provides a rich way to encode data with
+  - Squeezing gate
+  - Interferometer (composed of beam splitter and rotation gates)
+  - Displacement gate
+  - Kerr gate

 ## Dataflow
 - Prepare data using Pandas, Scikit-learn, and convert to Tensorflow tensors.
 One-hot encoding is used for labels.
 - Define classical layers
   - 2 hidden layers with 10 neurons
   - output layer with 14 neurons
 - Encode the output of the classical layers in quantum state, using
-  - Squeezing gate
-  - Interferometer (composed of beam splitter and rotation gates)
-  - Displacement gate
-  - Kerr gate
 - Define quantum layers (initialize the parameters to be optimized)
 - Create a Pennylane quantum circuit.
 The measurement returns a 2-dimensional vector to match the one-hot encoded labels.
 - Create a hybrid Keras model (Pennylane plug-in converts the quantum layers as a Keras layer)